truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/CAScreensSCALE.md

  - certificates
 ---

-The **Certificate Authorities** widget on the **Credentials > Certificates** screen displays certificate authorities(CAs) added to SCALE, and allows you to add new CAs, or download, delete, or edit the name of an existing CA.
+The **Certificate Authorities** widget on the **Credentials > Certificates** screen displays certificate authorities(CAs) added to TrueNAS, and allows you to add new CAs, or download, delete, or edit the name of an existing CA.

 ![CertificateAuthoritiesWidgetNoCAs](/images/SCALE/Credentials/CertificateAuthoritiesWidgetNoCAs.png "Certificate Authorities Widget No CAs")